Choosing the Paint Colour for Your Home

-We’ve all had customers who just could not decide on the colours they wanted for their paint job.
-Whether they had selected poorly in the past, then had to repaint, or just have difficulty visualizing how the sample chip would translate to the space, too often the choice ends up being another off-white or beige room.
-Paint suppliers offer a number of sample harmony sheets to ensure the body, trim and accent colours match perfectly, but the difficulty still comes down to matching choices against furniture, fabrics and accessories.
+We’ve all had customers who just could not decide on the colors they wanted for their paint job.
+Whether they had selected poorly in the past, then had to repaint, or just have difficulty visualizing how the sample chip would translate to space, too often the choice ends up being another off-white or beige room.
+Paint suppliers offer a number of sample harmony sheets to ensure the body, trim and accent colors match perfectly, but the difficulty still comes down to matching choices against furniture, fabrics, and accessories.

 As a painter, I’ve generally left this choice to the customer.
 If the choices will definitely clash, I’ll say so, and suggest that sample areas be painted while the prep stage is in progress.
 For large jobs, this isn’t too difficult but, on small jobs, the back-and-forth can take up more time than it’s worth.

 Pittsburgh, Sherwin-Williams, and Benjamin Moore’s online versions are roughly equivalent in capability and ease of use.
-Sico has an online tool that is basically a teaser for its purchase version, and doesn’t compare at all to the first three, which offer a broad selection of sample room styles and colours, and a slightly more limited selections of exteriors.
+Sico has an online tool that is basically a teaser for its purchase version and doesn’t compare at all to the first three, which offer a broad selection of sample room styles and colors, and slightly more limited selections of exteriors.
 All allow you to print or save the chosen scheme.
-Sherwin-Williams has an extra feature: it lets you adjust the furniture colours as well.
-All sites offer educational tips on colour theory, prep, and problem solving.
+Sherwin-Williams has an extra feature: it lets you adjust the furniture colors as well.
+All sites offer educational tips on color theory, prep, and problem-solving.

 I visited ICI, Dulux, PARA, Color Your World and Glidden, but found no online tools.
-General Paints does not have an online colour chooser, but plan, to have one by next year.
+General Paints does not have an online color chooser but plan to have one by next year.
 Glidden and CYW offer purchase versions.

 How would you use this?

-There are a number of websites that offer online and for-purchase colour choosers.
+There are a number of websites that offer online and for-purchase color choosers.
 Try the online versions first before you put your money down for a CD version.
-General info: http://architecture.about.com/cs/paint/tp/paintsoftware.htm